michelcrypt4d4mus/log-thyself/README.md

 The Quickstart shows you how to capture `info` level logs in a stream going forward from "now" but the application can also capture logs from the past (if OS X hasn't purged them yet), read logs from files, and a bunch of other stuff.
 The interface is built in Thor (which I mildly regret[^1], but not enough to change it), the same thing as Ruby on Rails's generators.
 Type `thor list` and you should see something like this:

 [^1]: I've never seen a project used by so many people with such a combination of broken features and atrocious - nay, profanely misleading - documentation.
-It's like they want you to not use it.
+It's a good library but given the issues with figuring out how to use it it's like they want you to not use it.

 ```sh
 collect